-Later, when I consulted Google to see if I could learn any more about this seemingly outrageous claim, I was shocked and dismayed to find there are tens of thousands of Web pages describing, with great seriousness and credulity, a miraculous substance usually referred to as white powder (or powdered) gold.
+Later, when I consulted a search engine to see if I could learn any more about this seemingly outrageous claim, I was shocked and dismayed to find there are tens of thousands of webpages describing, with great seriousness and credulity, a miraculous substance usually referred to as white powder (or powdered) gold.
 I spent the better part of an afternoon trying to sort out all the bizarre and competing claims about this stuff—a futile exercise that left me scratching my head.
 While I can’t claim the slightest expertise in this, ahem, esoteric field, I thought I’d make an attempt to distill, in my alchemical way, the essence of some of these claims for your consideration.

 All That Glitters

 Let’s begin on some solid footing: culinary gold.
-If you walk into your nearest gourmet supply store, you can probably find, for about US$20, a box of gold leaf (sheets, flakes, or sprinkles) manufactured expressly to enable you to impress your friends at your next dinner party.
+You can easily find, often for less than US$10, a box of gold leaf (sheets, flakes, or sprinkles) manufactured expressly to enable you to impress your friends at your next dinner party.
 These unbelievably thin pieces of nearly pure gold add an impressive touch to chocolates, soups, sushi, and just about anything else you can think of.
 Because the quantity of gold is so small, the price is not unreasonable; yet these gold highlights make a meal appear to be extravagant and give restaurants an excuse to charge exorbitant prices.
 And yes: it’s safe to eat (if not particularly flavorful).
 Metallic gold is biologically inert; that’s why dentists can use it for fillings, caps, and crowns.
 (Gold salts, on the other hand, such as auric chloride, can have toxic effects over time.)

 Some purveyors of herbs and mineral supplements sell a gold colloid: that is, a suspension of extremely tiny particles of metallic gold in water or another liquid—or solid pills made from such a suspension.
 In a gold colloid, each particle contains (according to one source, at least) a mere nine atoms or so of gold.
 A daily dose of colloidal gold ranging from a few drops to a few teaspoonfuls is supposedly enough to provide a wide range of health benefits.
 Here, at least, there is a wee bit of scientific support.
 A few studies performed at the behest (and expense) of a gold colloid manufacturer found their product to be effective in managing rheumatoid arthritis and also, intriguingly, increasing I.Q. scores in their test subjects.
 I’d have greater confidence in independent testing, but the claims are at least plausible.